plomino/PlominoDoc/docs/features.rst

 Document ids are preserved so if a document already exists in the target database, it is updated and not duplicated.

-Note: when importing from XML, onSaveDocument event is not called (as document items are all part of the export).
+..
+Note:: when importing from XML, the ``onSaveDocument`` event is not
+    called (as document items are all part of the export).

 Documents CSV import
 --------------------

-In the Replication tab, you can import documents from a CSV file.
+In the :guilabel:`Replication` tab, you can import documents from a CSV file.

 .. image:: images/import-csv.jpg

 You need to indicate which form has to be used to create the documents.

-The first row in the CSV file must contain the field id for the considered column.
+The first row in the CSV file must contain the field id for the intended column.

-Note: when importing from CSV, onSaveDocument event is called (as some items might needed to be computed) but index is not refreshed to avoid bad performances.
+..
+Note:: when importing from CSV, the ``onSaveDocument`` event is called
+    (as some items might needed to be computed) but the index is not refreshed to avoid degrading performance.
+This means that the index needs to be updated manually, possibly by running an agent that re-saves imported documents on a schedule, or by refreshing the database on a worker ZEO client instance.

 Start page
 ----------